 Sahar is a Doctoral candidate at the National Security College.
-Her research looks at human enhancement applications in the military with a focus on cognitive enhancements and moral responsibility.
+Her research looks at human enhancement applications in the military with a focus on cognitive enhancements and the impact on moral responsibility.

-Sahar has a background in biomedical engineering with extensive experience working in the scientific industry both in research and private sector.
-Prior to joining the National Security College, she worked at the Neuroscience Research Australia conducting research on neurodegenerative disorders.
-Sahar has also worked in the Australian Public Service for four years and is currently working at the Department of Defence.
+Sahar has a background in biomedical engineering with professional experience in biomedical research and in industry.
+Prior to joining the National Security College she worked at the Neuroscience Research Australia conducting research on neurodegenerative disorders.
+Sahar has also worked in the Australia Public Service for four years and is currently working at the Department of Defence.

-Prior to commencing her Doctoral studies, she completed a Master of National Security Policy (Advanced) with Honours at the National Security College.
-Her master’s thesis looked at the Malicious insider threat and Security Sensitive Biological Agents (SSBAs).
+Prior to commencing her Doctoral candidature, she completed a Master of National Security Policy (Advanced) with Honours at the National Security College.
+Her masters research looked at the Malicious Insider Threat and Security Sensitive Biological Agents (SSBA).

 Crawford School of Public Policy